 i.
-Source(s) Corinth 8.1 245 (iv-vi AD) Online Resources Corinth 8.1 245 i.a.
+Source(s) Corinth 8.1 245 (IV-VI AD) Online Resources Corinth 8.1 245 i.a.
 Source type(s) Epigraphic source(s) i.b.
-Document(s) typology & language/script If the Greek text is correctly restored, it is an acclamation for a certain Theodosios, perhaps the emperor, for the renovation of the town. i.c.
-Physical format(s) Seven joining fragments of a slab of grayish blue marble and a further non joining fragment on which part of a bird is depicted.
-Two facing birds on either side of a cross should have crowned the inscription, as a fragment of the slab bears a bird looking at the left, part of the right stroke of a cross (see drawing of the slab by Bees 1941: 10, no. 2A, and part of the first line of the inscription. ii.
-Source(s) provenance Meritt wrote in Corinth 8.1 245 "Exact place and date of finding not recorded".
-However, Bees records a reliable personal information concerning the provenance of the inscription from the region of Kenchreai.
-Robert finds this information very interesting and inclines to accept its accuracy, as it is known that there were ancient quarries in the region of Kenchreai (23, n.
-1 for references to the quarries) and this is in accordance with the mention in the text of professional groups working at several stages of stone processing, such as marmarii .
+Document(s) typology & language/script If the Greek text is correctly restored, it is an acclamation for a certain Theodosios, perhaps the emperor or a civic functionary, for the renovation of the town. i.c.
+Physical format(s) Seven joining fragments of a slab of grayish blue marble and a further non joining fragment which bears the depiction of a part of a bird.
+Two facing birds on either side of a cross should have crowned the inscription, as a fragment of the slab bears a bird looking at the left, part of the right stroke of a cross (see drawing of the slab by Bees 1941: 10 no. 2A) and part of the first line of the inscription. ii.
+Source(s) provenance Meritt wrote in Corinth 8.1, 245 "Exact place and date of finding not recorded".
+However, Bees 1941: 9 no. 2A records a reliable personal information concerning the provenance of the inscription from the region of Kenchreai.
+Robert 1960: 22-23 finds this information very interesting and inclines to accept its accuracy, as it is known that there were ancient quarries in the region of Kenchreai (p.
+23, n.
+1 for references to the quarries) and this is in accordance with the mention in the text of professional groups working at several stages of stone processing, such as marmararioi .